ARM-software/vscode-keil-studio-pack/extension-pack-desktop/README.md

 - **Arm Device Manager** (Identifier: `arm.device-manager`): This extension allows you to manage device connections for Arm Cortex-M based microcontrollers, development boards and debug probes.

-- **Arm Embedded Debugger** (Identifier: `arm.embedded-debug`): This extension allows you to do flashing and debugging on Arm Cortex-M based microcontrollers, development boards and debug probes implementing the Microsoft Debug Adapter Protocol (DAP).
+- **Arm Embedded Debugger** (Identifier: `arm.embedded-debug`): This extension allows you to run and debug projects on Arm Cortex-M based microcontrollers, development boards and debug probes implementing the Microsoft Debug Adapter Protocol (DAP).

 - **Arm Remote Build** (Identifier: `arm.remote-build`): This extension allows you to undertake remote builds of projects for Arm Cortex-M based microcontrollers.
 The extension only works with standalone CMSIS projects (containing a single `.cprj` project file).
 A token is required to access the service.